Remain Reachable And Retain Your Customers

 In May, restrictions around the country began to ease in some locations.
 In many, businesses were left on their own to determine whether, and in what manner, to reopen.

-But, whether you’re open for business or waiting until the time is right for you, your staff and customers, remaining reachable is key.
+But, whether you’re open for business or waiting until the time is right for you, in order to retain your staff and customers during COVID-19 it is key to remain reachable.
 An unanswered phone or busy signal can lead to lost customers, something no business can afford.

 Consumer Frustration on the Rise